---

 ```{python}

-# Focus on the bathrooms coefficient
+# Bootstrap the bathrooms coefficient

 beta_bath = airbnb_model.params['bathrooms']